mdodovic/SymPyCAP/documentation1.md

 #### Nodes:

-* Refference node --- one node, labeled by zero, 0 (default node).
+* Refference node - one node, labeled by zero, 0 (default node).
-* Other nodes --- labeled by consecutive integers, starting from one (1).
+* Other nodes - labeled by consecutive integers, starting from one, 1.

 SymPyCAP uses MNA (Modified Nodal Analysis) to formulate ande solve equations.